 I have always wanted to be in a helping profession and I picked Nutrition back when it was still pretty much in the infancy of its scientific development.
 Unfortunately for me, the cutting edge scientific knowledge of the day (early-mid 80’s) was decidedly aimed at low fat, low cholesterol interventions being the savior of us all.
 How we went so dramatically wrong is the subject of many books, articles, podcasts and videos, but the medical establishment , like the Titanic, takes time to turn around.

-I, on the other hand, can turn on a dime, and so decided to establish a private practice and wellness coaching service that focuses on taking control of our lives and our health, using real foods and a low carbohydrate, high healthy fat approach.
+I, on the other hand, can turn on a dime, and so I decided to establish a private practice and wellness coaching service that focuses on taking control of our lives and our health, using real foods and a low carbohydrate, high healthy fat approach.

-I teach and live my life focusing on the three main components of health.
+I live my life focusing on the three main components of health.
 The first is Nutrition or Nourishment, how we choose to fuel our wondrous physical body.
 The second is Movement, otherwise known as Activity or Exercise, but those terms are rather limiting.
-The third is Spirit, taking care of our emotions, thoughts, our approach to rest, sleep, stress management.
+The third is Spirit, taking care of our emotions, our thoughts, our approach to rest, sleep, and stress management.
 All of these parts contribute to overall health.
 And all are addressed in the programs of my practice.

 After decades of amazingly good health and smooth sailing, I was suddenly sidelined in summer 2018 by the presence of a large, fast-growing cyst in my abdomen.
 Despite no-one expecting it, it turned out to be cancerous – a Stage 1C2 high grade serous ovarian tumour.
 The cyst had been ruptured inside my abdomen for easy laparoscopic removal, so I was faced with requiring chemotherapy to ensure that any escaped cancer cells were killed and could not seed further tumours in my abdominal cavity.
 Suddenly, I wasn’t the smugly “perfectly healthy” dietitian and women that I had been.
 A big part of my identity had just been lost.
 I had become a patient and a “person with cancer”.
 Like becoming a parent, once you are a “person with cancer”, you are never again not a “person with cancer”.